DFE-Digital/teaching-vacancies/README.md

 ## Testing

-You can run the specs using `bin/dspec`.
+There are two ways that you can run the tests.

+Using spring.
+This requires a running test server.

+Get the test server up and running
+`bin/dtest-server`

+Run the specs.
 When no arguments are specified, the default rake task is executed.
+`bin/dspec <args>`

+Rebuild test server, run all tests and cleanup.

+`bin/dtests`